 Coleman’s more recent experience includes:

-- Local bankruptcy counsel for approved stalking horse bidder in chapter 11 bankruptcy of bank holdings company and related section 363 sale of stock in subsidiary bank.
+- Local bankruptcy counsel for approved stalking horse bidder in chapter 11 bankruptcy of bank holdings company and related section 363 sale of stock in a subsidiary bank;

-- Lead debtor's counsel in chapter 11 proceeding of bakery with manufacturing facilities in four states, resulting in section 363 asset sale.
+- Lead debtor’s counsel in chapter 11 proceeding of a bakery with manufacturing facilities in four states, resulting in section 363 asset sale;

-- Lead counsel in defense of multiple bankruptcy preference actions and claims arising out of liquidation of large grocery supply company.
+- Lead counsel in defense of multiple bankruptcy preference actions and claims arising out of the liquidation of a large grocery supply company;

-- Co-counsel for bank in dispute between banks relating to obligations under participation and inter-creditor agreement.
+- Co-counsel for a bank in dispute between banks relating to obligations under participation and inter-creditor agreement;

-- Counsel for bank in successfully prosecuting claim against insurance company which had refused to pay on a $2 million life policy pledge as collateral.
+- Counsel for a bank in successfully prosecuting a claim against the insurance company which had refused to pay on a $2 million life policy pledge as collateral;

-- Foreclosure of mortgage on local golf course complex and simultaneous successful action to avoid fraudulent conveyances made by mortgagor.
+- Foreclosure of a mortgage on a local golf course complex and simultaneous successful action to avoid fraudulent conveyances made by the mortgagor; and

 - Counsel for two automobile finance companies in separate actions to foreclose on automobile dealerships defaulting on floor plan financing agreements.
 One of the actions also involved the successful defense of lender liability claims and obtaining a non-dischargeable judgment against the dealer in bankruptcy.